 Renee Camerlengo is the Housefellow for three Oakland community CMU apartment buildings: Clyde House, Shady Oak Apartments, and The Highlands.
 She also serves as the Student Affairs Liaison to CMU’s Qatar campus and as the College Liaison to the Dietrich College of Humanities and Social Sciences.
 Is it possible for Renee to wear yet another hat?
 Yes, indeed.
 She also advises the Fifth Year Scholar program.
 Clearly, her 19 years at Carnegie Mellon University have kept her plenty busy.

 Renee completed her undergraduate studies in communications and English at SUNY Oswego.
 She earned two master’s degrees – one in higher education from the University of Vermont and the other in social work from the University of Pittsburgh.

-In the photograph, Renee (directly above the CMU sign on the right) poses with a group of Carnegie Mellon alumni at a recent wedding of a former Resnik/West Wing CA and RA.
+In the photograph, Renee (directly above the CMU sign on the right) poses with a group of Carnegie Mellon alumni at a wedding of a former Resnik/West Wing CA and RA.

 Let’s learn more about Renee!

 I had the opportunity to lead the Carnegie Mellon Student Life team.

 Why are your CMU Housing communities so awesome?

 The residents are so varied and interesting … everyone has a story to share!